jengalas/pz-adventures-jekyll/_geocaches/the-gold-bug.md

   Rich in NEPA and I solved the puzzle and the solution checker gave us the green light.
 I doubt we’ll be visiting the area anytime soon, but we’ll put it on our list and if we have the opportunity we’ll stop and search for the cache.
-Thanks for a fun, unique puzzle\!
+Thanks for a fun, unique puzzle!
 rich_log:
 post_id: 12598
 ---